laodifang5181/Diet4Patient/README.md

 # folders and files

-/dataset contains training, validation, testing and OOD data for P-DietCMR.
-/APIs Contains code for calling the API to conduct experiments.
-/fine-tuning contains the code for instruction tuning.
+/dataset contains training, validation, testing and OOD data for P-DietCMR.\n /APIs Contains code for calling the API to conduct experiments. \n /fine-tuning contains the code for instruction tuning.